 The hammer price shall be increased by buyer's premium paid on top by the internet buyers at 21% range to 100.000 PLN, 18% from 100.000 PLN of the hammer price.
 The hammer price increased by buyer's premium includes Value Added Tax (VAT).
 If a lot is unsold at auction the buyer's premium applies also to after-auction sale.
 The Auction House issues "VAT-margin invoices".

 All lots must be paid for within ten days of the sale at auction.
 The Auction House shall be entitled to charge statutory interests for delayed payments.

 The Auction House accepts the following forms of payments:

 - In Cash:

-in PLN - all transactions are expressed in Polish zloty.
+in PLN - the contract's settlement currency is Polish zloty.

-In other currencies - at buyer's request, the Auction House accepts payments in Euros, Dollars or Pounds Sterling.
-The currency conversion shall be made at daily average rate announced by the Polish National Bank increased by 3%.
+in other currencies - at buyer's request foreign currencies may be accepted by arrangement.
+The Auction House accepts payments in Euros, Dollars or Pounds Sterling.
+The currency conversion shall be made at daily currency purchase rate at the Bank PKO BP decreased by 3%.